duncanmcclean/static-cache-manager/README.md

 <!-- /statamic:hide -->

-This repository contains the source code for Static Cache Manager, a simple little utility to clear paths in your static cache.
+Static Cache Manager is a simple Control Panel utility to clear specific paths in your site's static cache.

 ## Installation